Automated Shuttle Pilot Project

 PURPOSES OF THIS PROJECT

-1. To evaluate the effectiveness of this type of driverless technology to connect people to and from transit lines, often referred to as the first-mile, last-mile problem.
+1. To evaluate the effectiveness of this type of driverless technology to connect people to and from transit lines, often referred to as the first-mile, last-mile, last-mile problem.
 Many people will not ride transit because their home or their destination is too far from a major bus or rail stop.
-The team is exploring if technology like this can help fill that gap and make transit more appealing to a larger group of people.
+The team explored if technology like this can help fill that gap and make transit more appealing to a larger group of people.

 3. To expose the technology to the public and learn about their attitudes and feelings.
 In national polls, the public generally expresses distrust about automated vehicles, but most have never experienced this type of vehicle technology.
-UDOT and UTA are interested to know how those attitudes are impacted by their experience of actually riding in a vehicle without a driver.
+UDOT and UTA were interested to know how those attitudes were impacted by their experience of actually riding in a vehicle without a driver.
 Many riders are asked to respond to a brief survey, and more detailed studies of rider trust are underway with a small selection of riders.
 These public attitudes will influence the future deployments of automated technology and the roles that UDOT and UTA will play in that future.

 BENEFITS OF THE PROJECT

-1. Safety is a key facet of the Automated Shuttle Pilot project.
+1. Safety was a key facet of the Automated Shuttle Pilot project.
 In fact, 94 percent of serious crashes are due to human error.
 This means that AVs can save lives and reduce injuries by removing human error.

 2. Automated vehicles could deliver economic and societal benefits by lowering the number of serious crashes.
 A 2018 survey shows that motor vehicle crashes cost Utah consumers $268 million.